IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # Desktop app

-You can download the desktop app to use within coding : https://github.com/IAmPythagoras/ffxivcalcWebApp .
+You can download the desktop app to use the simulator without having to code : https://github.com/IAmPythagoras/ffxivcalcWebApp .

 # Install